Diversity of fish: Teleosts

 Teleosts are the most advanced or "modern" fishes.
-They are overwhelmingly the dominant class of fishes (or for that matter, vertebrates) with nearly 30,000 species, covering about 96 per cent of all extant fish species.
-They are ubiquitous throughout fresh water and marine environments from the deep sea to the highest mountain streams.
+They are overwhelmingly the dominant class of fishes (or, for that matter, of vertebrates), with nearly 30,000 species, covering about 96 percent of all extant fish species.
+They are ubiquitous throughout freshwater and marine environments, from the deep sea to the highest mountain streams.
 Included are nearly all the important commercial and recreational fishes.

 Teleosts have a movable maxilla and premaxilla and corresponding modifications in the jaw musculature.
 These modifications make it possible for teleosts to protrude their jaws outwards from the mouth.
 The caudal fin is homocercal, meaning the upper and lower lobes are about equal in size.
 The spine ends at the caudal peduncle, distinguishing this group from those in which the spine extends into the upper lobe of the caudal fin.